The Research Team

 Undergraduate students

-Madison Adams, BHSc thesis student
+Zainab Adebayo, BHSc thesis student

-Madison is currently a 4th year student in the Bachelors of Health Science program with a concentration in biomedical sciences.
-The focus of her research is to study stress responses of Pseudomonas aeruginosa against reactive chlorine species including hypochlorous acid.
+Arianna is a 3rd year undergraduate student in the Bachelor of Health Science program with a concentration in biomedical science and a minor in biology.
+The research of her I-CUREUS internship focuses on characterising the antimicrobial stress response of Pseudomonas aeruginosa to reactive chlorine species (RCS).